Journal of Education Policy

 The Journal of Education Policy is a bimonthly peer-reviewed academic journal covering education policy.
 It was established in 1986 and is published by Taylor & Francis.
-The editors-in-chief are founding editor Ivor Goodson (University of Brighton) and Stephen Ball (UCL Institute of Education).
+Previous editors-in-chief include founding editor Ivor Goodson (University of Brighton), Stephen Ball (UCL Institute of Education) and Carol Vincent (UCL Institute of Education).
+Current editors-in-chief are Andrew W. Wilkins (Goldsmiths University of London) and Antonio Olmedo (University of Exeter).
 According to the Journal Citation Reports, the journal has a 2016 impact factor of 2.313, ranking it 24th out of 235 journals in the category "Education & Educational Research".